-

 Operational closure

 A project is operationally completed when the last UNDP-financed inputs have been provided and related activities have been completed.
-Project status in Atlas (Awards > Project > Project Status) will be set to ‘Operationally Closed’ (“C” in Atlas) after the last requisition and PO at GL level are posted.
-Further financial commitments (requisition or PO) cannot be made nor expenses charged once the project is operationally closed.
+Project status in Quantum (Project > Project Closure Workbench) will be set to ‘Operationally Closed’ (“C” in Quantum) after the last requisition and PO at GL level are posted.
+Further financial commitments (requisition or PO) cannot be made, nor expenses charged once the project is operationally closed.
 Only the liquidation of prior financial obligations, adjustments resulting from the clearing of SR or other advances, payment against existing purchase orders, depreciation and foreign exchange differences, and refunds/transfers to donors are allowed.

 Financial closure